narrowlink/homepage/docs/basic-tutorial/client-setup.md

   #- !Agent # agent token
   # ...
   - !Client # client token
-    uid: 00000000-0000-0000-0000-000000000001 # client uid, please use a unique uid for each user
+    uid: 00000000-0000-0000-0000-000000000000 # client uid, please use a unique uid for each user
-    name: client_name_1 # client name, please use a unique name for each client (not effective yet)
+    name: client_name_2 # client name, please use a unique name for each client
-    exp: 1704067200 # expiration time in seconds since epoch (Monday, January 1, 2024 0:00:00 GMT)
+    exp: 1710227806 # expiration time in seconds since epoch
-    policies: # policies for this client
-      permit: true # whitelist mode
-      policies: # list of policies
-        - !Any # any type of protocols
-          - null # agent name, null means any agent
-          - true # allow or deny this agent
 ```
 This token defines that it belongs to the user space with `00000000-0000-0000-0000-000000000001` user id (uid) and client_name_1 as the client name.
 The token will expire on `1704067200` (Monday, January 1, 2024 0:00:00 GMT).
 The access control policy allows the client to access all agents[^1].
 You can change these values to your desired values.
 The user space is used to isolate agents and clients; therefore, each user must have a unique uid.
 Also, each client must have a unique name.